Justintime50/glass/README.md

 Change to the traefik directory and run `docker-compose up -d` in either the `insecure` or `ssl` directory.
 Configure the `traefik.toml` file in the `ssl` directory if using Traefik to create SSL certs.

 ### MySQL
 Copy the `init-db.env.example` file and save it as `init-db.env`.
-This will initialize the MySQL database with the information provided.
+This will initialize the MySQL database with the information provided on the first build.
 These items will need to match what's in the `/laravel/.env` file.

 ### Laravel
-Setup your .env variables.
-Use the .env.example template file for the basic setup.
+Setup your `.env` variables.
+Use the `.env.example` template file for the basic setup.
 These are found in the laravel folder.
 The DB host must be the DB Docker container name.

 1) Install project dependencies.
 Navigate to the directory of the project.